Management and Entrepreneurship

 MGMT 3802.
 Entrepreneurial Opportunities and Innovation

-This course looks at the practice of business innovation and entrepreneurship with an emphasis on how entrepreneurs recognize opportunities, communicate ideas, innovate, develop products, and build organizations.
+This course looks at the practice of business innovation and entrepreneurship, emphasizing how entrepreneurs recognize opportunities, communicate ideas, innovate, develop products, and build organizations.
 This course provides students with the skills, tools, and mindsets to enable them to discover other people's problems upon which entrepreneurial ventures may be built and to use their own creativity to generate solutions to these problems.
 The techniques and skills apply to both start-ups and established ventures.
-This course is an introductory course intended to provide a foundation regarding the role of entrepreneurship and entrepreneurs in society and economy.
-As such, this class will explore what entrepreneurship means from several angles including how a person can be entrepreneurial in their own life - right now.
+This introductory course is intended to provide a foundation regarding the role of entrepreneurship and entrepreneurs in society and economy.
+As such, this class will explore what entrepreneurship means from several angles, including how a person can be entrepreneurial in their own life - right now.
 This is an energized course about discovering entrepreneurship in and out of the firm.
 (4 units)

 Prerequisites: MGMT 3000 Leading People in Organizations.